samueleaton/screwy/README.md

 ```

 ### Instructions
-While in a directory with a `package.json` file, simply run `npm-script-gui` or the shorter `npm-sg`.
-Any text output associated with the command will be printed to the command line where the gui was launched.
+To launch Npm Script GUI (NSG), you must be in a directory with a `package.json` file.
+Then simply run `npm-script-gui` or the shorter `nsg`.

+Any text output associated with the command will be printed to the command line where NSG was launched.

 ### Configurations
 NSG will automatically search for a `.nsgrc` in the same directory as the `package.json`.
 It should be in json format.